NORTHFIELD BOARD OF EDUCATION FILE CODE: 3542.1

 The committee will annually report to the board on the implementation of programs and initiatives related to student wellness and nutrition.
 The board shall annually review and consider recommendations of the wellness committee.

-The board shall ensure that a triennial (once every three years) assessment of the district wellness and nutrition policy and programs is completed.
-The recommendations of the committee shall be reviewed and considered as part of the triennial assessment.
+The board shall ensure that an annual (every year) assessment of the district wellness and nutrition policy and programs is completed.
+The recommendations of the committee shall be reviewed and considered as part of the annual assessment.
 The assessment shall measure the implementation of the wellness and nutrition policy, and include:

 The board shall update or modify the policy and programs as necessary based on the results of triennial assessment.